-As of June 27, 2009, Grupo OfficeMax, our 51% owned joint venture in Mexico, had total outstanding borrowings of \$18.1 million.
-This included \$10.9 million under an installment loan agreement that Grupo OfficeMax entered into during the third quarter of 2008; which is due in 60 monthly payments beginning in the second quarter of 2009.
-The joint venture also had \$7.2 million of short term borrowings.
-The financing for Grupo OfficeMax is unsecured with no recourse against the Company.
+At the end of the third quarter, Grupo OfficeMax, our 51% owned joint venture in Mexico, had total outstanding borrowings of \$16.4 million.
+This included \$10.2 million under an installment loan agreement which is due in 60 monthly payments that started in the second quarter of 2009.
+In the third quarter of 2009, Grupo OfficeMax entered into a second installment loan agreement for \$6.0 million due in 54 monthly payments beginning in the second quarter of 2010.
+The remaining \$0.2 million of borrowings is a simple revolving loan.
+No Grupo OfficeMax loans have recourse against the Company.
+The \$6.0 million installment loan is secured by certain owned property of Grupo OfficeMax.
+All other Grupo OfficeMax loan facilities are unsecured.